NonSuperma/RaccoonUtilities/README.md

 Asks you to pick files, then to input an extension.
 It will then convert each of the chosen files to the chosen extension.

 -FullAlbumCreator.py\
-Asks you for album image, any amount of audio files, and a final file name.
+Asks you for an album image, any amount of audio files, and a final file name.
 It then:\
 Creates videos with vidMaker.py and puts them in one folder\
 Created concaded audio and video files with albumMaker.py\
-Moves the oryginally selected audio file to one of the new folder.
+Moves the oryginally selected audio file to one of the new folders.\
+Makes a couple of small QoL changes to the files as well.
+(Great documentation ik)